 In other words, if your income is below LICO, you are poor.
 LICO changes every year due to inflation.Source: Settler.ca

 of Family Unit

 – 12 Months

 |If more than seven persons, for each|

 additional person, add

-  While Mrs. CBB was collecting welfare, it was just enough to pay rent and her
+While Mrs. CBB was collecting welfare, paying rent and her monthly bills was enough.

-  monthly bills.

-  The debt she was paying at the time was her OSAP loan, which she could pay off
+The debt she was paying at the time was her OSAP loan, which she could pay off quickly.

-  quickly.

 As a single person with no kids or significant other at the time, she says that although she was able to pay off the debt that she had, if there was